doselect/ccplatform-docs/source/index.md

 #Metadata

-Updatable Stripe objects—including Account, Charge, Customer, Refund, Subscription, and Transfer—have a metadata parameter.
-You can use this parameter to attach key-value data to these Stripe objects.
+Updatable DoSelect objects—including Account, Charge, Customer, Refund, Subscription, and Transfer—have a metadata parameter.
+You can use this parameter to attach key-value data to these DoSelect objects.
 Metadata is useful for storing additional, structured information on an object.
-As an example, you could store your user's full name and corresponding unique identifier from your system on a Stripe Customer object.
-Metadata is not used by Stripe (e.g., to authorize or decline a charge), and won't be seen by your users unless you choose to show it to them.
+As an example, you could store your user's full name and corresponding unique identifier from your system on a DoSelect Customer object.
+Metadata is not used by DoSelect (e.g., to authorize or decline a charge), and won't be seen by your users unless you choose to show it to them.
 Some of the objects listed above also support a description parameter.
 You can use the description parameter to annotate a charge, for example, with a human-readable description, such as "2 shirts for test@example.com".
-Unlike metadata, description is a single string, and your users may see it (e.g., in email receipts Stripe sends on your behalf).
+Unlike metadata, description is a single string, and your users may see it (e.g., in email receipts DoSelect sends on your behalf).
 Note: You can have up to 20 keys, with key names up to 40 characters long and values up to 500 characters long.
 SAMPLE METADATA USE CASES
 Link IDs
-Attach your system's unique IDs to a Stripe object for easy lookups.
+Attach your system's unique IDs to a DoSelect object for easy lookups.
 Add your order number to a charge, your user ID to a customer or recipient, or a unique receipt number to a transfer, for example.
 Refund papertrails
 Store information about why a refund was created, and by whom.
 Customer details